 Diagnosing multiple sclerosis (MS) takes several steps.
-One of the first steps is a general medical evaluation that may include a physical exam, a discussion of any symptoms, and your medical history.
+One of the first steps is a general medical evaluation that may include:

-If your doctor suspects that you could have MS, you may need to take one or more tests, including a lumbar puncture test, also known as a spinal tap.
+If your doctor suspects that you have MS, you may need to take more tests.
+This includes a lumbar puncture test, also known as a spinal tap.

-Because MS can share symptoms with other health problems, your doctor will need to determine whether it’s MS that’s causing your symptoms.
-Through diagnostic testing, your doctor may be able to tell whether or not you have another health condition instead of MS.
+MS shares symptoms with other health problems, so your doctor will need to determine whether it’s MS that’s causing your symptoms and not another condition.

-Tests that your doctor might recommend to rule out or confirm a diagnosis of MS include:
+Other tests your doctor might perform to rule out or confirm a diagnosis of MS include:

 - blood tests